ohlava/Fire-Spread/README.md

 This project now offers for example:

 - Procedurally generated terrains with vegetation, lakes and rivers
+- ability to save or load worlds from JSON
 - Customizable terrain sizes and variations
 - Moisture map to simulate different climatic conditions
 - Vegetation map with different types of vegetation